icshwi/e3training/workbook/chapter06.md

   > If you get stuck, remember that there's a command to use any UNIX command from within an IOC shell.
 Can you remember what it is?

-* Which module is used for a specific vendor library?
-Why do we keep these files within the e3 structure?
 * Can you find out which file it is that allows us to run `make vars` or `make env` within the e3 building system?

   > It is the same for all modules and applications, so where could be located?